Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ]
 ```

-An example of a consumer group with one consumer that uses manual acks with a prefetch and acks with multiple flag every 5th message.
+An example of a consumer group with one consumer that uses manual acks with a prefetch, acks with multiple flag every 5th message and takes 10ms to process each message.

 ```json
 "consumerGroups": [